surjeetlodhirajput/Group-Chat-API/README.md

    ```

 3. Set up environment variables.
 Create a `.env` file in the root directory with the following content:
+  **Important Note**: You must never include you `.env` file in public github repo if it has having any private api keys

    ```env
    PORT=3000